buwilliams/Dodger/README.md

 [I learned the process from Mark Brown.](https://www.youtube.com/watch?v=vFjXKOXdgGo&list=PLc38fcMFcV_uH3OK4sTa4bf-UXGk2NW2n&index=2)

 1. Learn the [absolute basics about Unity](https://www.youtube.com/watch?v=E6A4WvsDeLE) and the [same for C#](https://www.youtube.com/watch?v=IFayQioG71A&list=PLzDRvYVwl53t2GGC4rV_AmH7vSvSqjVmz).
-2. Reimplement [existing games](https://en.wikipedia.org/wiki/List_of_video_game_genres) to solidify Unity concepts.
+2. Reimplement [existing games](https://www.youtube.com/c/Zigurous/videos) (also check out the [list game genres](https://en.wikipedia.org/wiki/List_of_video_game_genres) for inspiration) to solidify Unity concepts.
 Rinse and Repeat.
+Side note, I'm not following the tutorial immediately.
+I wait until having watch all or most before I try to do it from memory.
+The video can always be referenced as needed, it's not cheating.
+The point is to try and make the knowledge my own by sincere practice.
 3. Once, I've reimplemented enough games, I'll build my own game.